-out testing or requesting test information will require the completion of proposed testing/collection of test data is necessary to comply with the igations under employment law.
-The ICO recommends that companies and how the tests proposed achieve that purpose.
-Companies should consider isive, means are available to achieve the same results.
-If an employer cannot collection of test data is necessary, it cannot carry out tests or require that
+As with vaccine status, carrying out testing or requesting test information will require the completion of a DPIA to demonstrate that the proposed testing/collection of test data is necessary to comply with the company's health and safety obligations under employment law.
+The ICO recommends that companies identify the purpose for testing and how the tests proposed achieve that purpose.
+Companies should consider whether other, less privacy intrusive, means are available to achieve the same results.
+If an employer cannot demonstrate that the testing or collection of test data is necessary, it cannot carry out tests or require that evidence of tests be provided.